 You are here

-At Casper Orthopedics, our fellowship-trained neck doctor is the leading expert in assessing, diagnosing, and treating neck injuries and conditions.
+At Casper Orthopedics, our fellowship-trained neck doctor is an expert in assessing, diagnosing, and treating neck injuries and conditions.

 Neck doctors often treat patients who have been in a car crash or have sustained whiplash through another type of traumatic accident.
 They also work frequently with older people who are dealing with neck pain caused by degeneration of the joints brought on by wear and tear over time.